A regex should read like a sentence.

 PostgreSQL

-- freeJavaScript & TypeScript via in-process
+- freeJavaScript & TypeScript on the system

-regress.
+JavaScriptCore— the engine Safari runs.
 No license, no install. - bundledSidecar binary inside the .app, or the in-process engine is bit-identical to the language's own (PostgreSQL → Spencer ARE from postgres source; MySQL → PCRE2+UCP for ICU equivalence; Elixir/R → libpcre2; Dart → ES2018 via

 Test and trust.